labsyspharm/scimap/docs/pp/sm.pp.mcmicro_to_scimap.md

 List of path to the image or images.
 Each Image should have a unique path supplied.

 `remove_dna` : bool, optional (The default is True)
 Remove the DNA channels from the final output.
-Looks for channels with the string 'dna' in it.
+Looks for channels with the string 'DNA' in it.

 `remove_string_from_name` : string, optional (The default is None)
 Used to celan up channel names.
 If a string is given, that particular string will be removed from all marker names.